Grab your copy

 The terms of the Power of Attorney

-Essentially, the terms of the Power of Attorney have to be consistent with the idea of using it as legal authority to see the Donor’s Will.
+Essentially, the terms of the Power of Attorney must be consistent with the idea of using it as legal authority to see the Donor’s Will.

 As such, you cannot use the authority of a Power of Attorney to see the Donor’s Will if its terms have not brought it into effect.